Harestua

-Harestua is a town in Lunner kommune, Viken county, Norway.
-It has 2318 inhabitants.
+Harestua is a town in Lunner kommune, Akershus county, Norway.
+It has 2,318 inhabitants.
 Harestua is located 46 kilometeres north of Oslo, and functions as a commuter town to the capital.
 It is served by Harestua Station on the Gjøvik Line.

 Harestua maintains 6 neighbourhoods; Gamlefeltet, Nyfeltet, Vestbygda, Bjørgeseter, Haneknemoen, Haganskogen and Stryken.
 Harestua has a small town centre with services such as a petrol station, grocery stores and fast food outlets.